-Students develop mathematical understandings in the areas of Number and Algebra, Measurement and Geometry, Statistics and Probability.
-Focus is placed on the mathematical proficiencies of Understanding, Fluency, Problem Solving and Reasoning.
+Students develop mathematical understandings in the areas of Number, Algebra, Measurement, Space, Statistics and Probability.
+Focus is placed on the mathematical capabilities of developing Problem solving, Developing understanding, Fluency and flexibility and Reasoning.
 The use of Information Technology to enforce concepts is embedded across the Year 10 curriculum.

 - ✓ Money and Financial Maths

-- ✓ Patterns and Algebra
+- ✓ Expansion and factorisation

 - ✓ Linear and Non-Linear Relationships

-- ✓ Units of Measurement
+- ✓ Measurement

-- ✓ Geometric Reasoning
+- ✓ Geometric Reasoning and Networks

 - ✓ Pythagoras and Trigonometry

-- ✓ Chance
+- ✓ Theoretical Probability

 - ✓ Data Representation and Interpretation

-Students are assessed against the Mathematics Australian Curriculum achievement standards.
+Students are assessed against the Mathematics SA Curriculum learning standards.

-- ✓ Directed Investigations
+- ✓ Mathematical Investigations

 - ✓ Skills and Application Tasks

 - ✓ End of Semester Exam

-Year 10 Mathematical Methods A
+Year 10 Mathematical Methods A, B1 and B2